Phone-GWP-group

 Surprising ways in which plastic tote containers can help your business

-Whilst reusable packaging won’t be right for every business – and for many single trip packaging will be the better option – it can have significant benefits if used in the correct application / industry.
+Whilst reusable packaging won’t be right for every business, and for many, single-trip packaging will be the better option, it can offer significant benefits when used in the correct application and industry.

-But… getting a reusable packaging loop set up and operational requires planning, and that is in addition to initially winning support from key members of your business, customers and suppliers.
+However, setting up and operationalising a reusable packaging loop requires planning, in addition to initially winning support from key members of your business, customers, and suppliers.

-Before detailing key areas to focus on and tasks that need to be tackled, it is first important to briefly summarise the reasons why you should be considering switching to returnable packaging.
+Before detailing the key areas to focus on and the tasks to tackle, briefly summarise the reasons you should consider switching to returnable packaging.

 Arguably, the biggest reason is one of cost.

 Take a standard reusable container that costs £15.
-With a regular corrugated cardboard shipper costing approximately £1.50, this instantly results in 10 times greater outlay.
+With a regular cardboard box costing approximately £1.50, this results in an outlay 10 times greater.
 However, after 10 trips (and overlooking cleaning and maintenance costs), the reusable option has broken even.
-At 50 trips, the cost per trip is down to 30 pence…
+At 50 trips, the price per trip is down to 30 pence.

-After 200 trips, the cost is just 7 pence – a massive saving on the £1.50 cost of an equivalent cardboard box!
+After 200 trips, the cost is just seven pence, a massive saving on the £1.50 cost of an equivalent cardboard box!

 Setting up reusable packaging loop